zpainter/iassist/content/about/general-assembly-minutes-2009.md

 2009 Conference - no profit but will break even

 2010 Conference - will be held at Cornell in Ithaca, NY.
-The venue will be the Statler Hotel on Cornell campus, part of Cornell\'s Hospitality Management Program
+The venue will be the Statler Hotel on Cornell campus, part of Cornell's Hospitality Management Program

 2012 Conference - there has been an expression of interest from